Sweet, simple, luscious glazed lemon poppy seed bundt cake to bring sunshine to even the coldest of days.

 - During this time, make the simple syrup.
 Combine the granulated sugar and lemon juice in a small saucepan over medium heat.
 Stirring constantly, cook until the sugar has dissolved.
 Remove from heat and set aside.

 - Invert the slightly cooled bundt cake onto a wire rack set over a large plate or serving dish.
 Spoon the syrup on top of the cake.
-Allow cake to cool before glazing and serving.
+Allow cake to cool, then place on serving plate before topping with icing/glaze.
+(Next step.)

 - Make the glaze: Whisk the confectioners' sugar and lemon juice together in a small bowl.
 Drizzle over cake.
 Slice and serve.